Don’t Reinvent the Wheel in Finances

 Since we have never really been taught by the church how to biblically handle our money other than to tithe (which benefits the church first and fewer still taught we were to receive back from God), we need to learn the fundamental principles that God set out in His Word concerning money.
 The Bible is an Eastern book and their culture and economy were drastically different than ours are today.
 Although the fundamentals of money will never change, how to apply them in our age and in our economy may take a lot of thought.

 Some people, few perhaps, were raised with good money handling principles.
-Others stumbled across them perhaps out of necessity.
+Others stumbled across them, perhaps out of necessity.
 But Godly principles work whether they are learned intentionally or learned by some other method.
 They work just as well in an Eastern culture in biblical times as they do in our culture in modern times.
 Since they are principles God set up in the beginning, they work for believers as well as unbelievers.

 Tithing is THE fundamental principle of handing money, but to see the greatest benefit of it in our lives, we need to go to God’s Word and see what He says about what to do after we give.

-I am not sharing this from a top-down position like “I have made my millions and I will show you how.”
+I am not sharing this from a top-down position like “I have made my millions, and I will show you how.”
 No. I have been broke and bankrupt as have some of the others that learned this subject.

 I started by looking at exactly what DID God actually say?
 And how does that all fit together in His Word?
 Then as I read other authors, I found that some who had been in the same financial situation as I learned the same things from the Bible.
 Same God, same Word of God!

 By reading other Christian authors, we can learn how some of them have applied the biblical principles in their lives.
-Why not look at what some others have learned about handling money in our modern economy and not spend the rest of our lives reinventing the wheel.
+Why not look at what some others have learned about handling money in our modern economy and not spend the rest of our lives reinventing the wheel?

 Many of them were frustrated with the same situations as we were.
 They tithed and gave but were continually broke and did not know why.
 One of the first things we saw was that God expected us to save our money.
 The thing we didn’t realize was when God promised to open the windows of heaven, He expected us to save or put in a storehouse part of what He gave us back.
 This misunderstanding about the saving of money is one of the great detriments to a believer’s financial prosperity.
 This lack of understanding of saving money is one of the causes of believers having so much debt.
 This topic of saving money is covered in more detail in other blogs and in the book, Poverty vs. Wealth.